AzmiHaider92/ViewFormer/README.md

 Hello.
 This is an edit of the ViewFormer paper: https://github.com/jkulhanek/viewformer

-To install requirment, just run the following command: pip install -e .
+- To install requirment, just run the following command: pip install -e .

-- codebook and transformer were trained with the parameters given by the original project and achieved the following results.
+-codebook and transformer were trained with the parameters given by the original project and achieved the following results.

 Codebook training
 |         |    mse    |   rmse   |     mae   |    psnr   |   lpips   |   ssim   |